redhat-cop/cloud.vmware_ops/roles/info/README.md

 - **info_appliance_file** (str)
     - File where to store the gathered data.
 Default is `/tmp/vmware_ops_info_appliance`
-    - If set to an empty string or `false`, the data is not written to a file.
+    - If set to an empty string, the data is not written to a file.

 ### License